-The administrative requirements that apply to most programs arise from two sources: the "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments" (also known as the "A-102 Common Rule") and 2 CFR part 215 (hereafter, OMB Circular A-110 and, as appropriate, specific citation to 2 CFR part 215), "Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations."
-The applicable guidance depends on the type of organization undergoing audit.
-Other administrative compliance requirements that are not of the type covered in the A-102 Common Rule or OMB Circular A-110 and are unique to a single program or a cluster of programs are provided in the Special Tests and Provisions sections of Parts 4 and 5.
+The administrative and cost principles requirements arise from two sources: the "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments" (also known as the "A-102 Common Rule") and 2 CFR part 215 (hereafter, OMB Circular A-110 and, as appropriate, specific citation to 2 CFR part 215), "Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations."
+Cost-reimbursement contracts under the FAR are subject to the FAR.
+The applicable requirements depend on the type of organization undergoing audit.
+Other administrative compliance requirements that are not of the type covered in the A-102 Common Rule, OMB Circular A-110, or the FAR and are unique to a single program or a cluster of programs are provided in the Special Tests and Provisions sections of Parts 4 and 5.